temetvince/x4/station_profiles.md

        - Ensure your own stations that have traders exclude the Trading Station’s sector.
        - Ensure the Trading Station excludes any sector within 5 sectors of the Trading Station that contains a station you own with assigned traders.

-8. Use Fill and Empty profiles where appropriate
+8. Use Fill and Empty profiles where appropriate.

    - Use the Fill profile on stations you want to prioritize filling — Fill stations buy but do not sell.
    - Use the Empty profile on stations you want to prioritize emptying — Empty stations sell but do not buy.

-9. Build Storages for new stations outside your Warehouse/Factory range are best handled either with Extenders or with Fill Shortages behavior on traders.
+9. Build Storages for new stations outside your Warehouse/Factory range are best handled either with Extenders or with Fill Shortages behavior (universe-wide range) on traders.

    - Use Extenders to increase the range of your traders and allow them to reach new station construction.
    - Use Fill Shortages behavior on traders to ensure they prioritize new station construction.
-     - Requires two star Piloting skill.
+     - Requires two-star Piloting skill.
-     - Range - Universe-wide.
+     - Use Activity Blacklists to avoid Trade Stations.
      - Start with Energy Cells, Claytronics, and Hull parts.
-     - Set to trade only within your empire.
+     - Use Trade Restrictions set to trade only within your empire.
      - Can mimic.

 10. Only provide budget for Extenders which are actively importing wares externally or Trade Stations.